What Is a Cap Rate in Real Estate & Why Is It Important?

 Interested in growing wealth through investing in rental homes?
 Join the Priority Access List today.

 When considering real estate investing, there are many numbers to look at and factors to consider.
-Among those numbers is the cap rate.
+Among those numbers is the capitalization rate (cap rate).
 You might wonder what is a cap rate in real estate and why is it important?

 We break it down for you below.